AqwamCreates/Universal-Character-Cognition-Sampler/README.md

 2. temperature allows it to mutate controllably as the LLM respond as that particular character.

-3. With even more data from you and the LLM's character, typical_p uses this to further create a sense of conversational progress.
+3. With even more data from you and the LLM's conversation, typical_p uses this to further create a sense of conversational progress.

 4. This results in the LLM remembering past conversation without introducing much hallucinations or losing consistency.